Gall (Native American leader): Battle of the Little Bighorn

 In later years, Gall recounted his role in the battle.
 He had mistakenly thought the survivors of Custer's three southeastern companies fled northwest to Custer because they ran out of ammunition.
 The horse soldiers may also have fled after losing their will to fight, as many men simply ran, even abandoning loaded rifles.
 The Sioux and Cheyenne picked these up and fired the weapons to drive off the soldiers' horses, thus depriving them of a key tactical mobility advantage.
-The native warriors' attacking Greasy Grass Ridge from the southeast came mostly on foot.
+The native warriors attacking Greasy Grass Ridge from the southeast came mostly on foot.
 Gall kept up enfilading fire from the northeast.

 Later years

 In late 1876, many of the Hunkpapa bands crossed over the border into Canada, where they struggled to survive for the next several years.
-Gall came to disagree with Sitting Bull and brought his band back to the United States surrendering at Fort Buford, Dakota Territory on January 3, 1881.
+Gall came to disagree with Sitting Bull and brought his band back to the United States, surrendering at Fort Buford, Dakota Territory, on January 3, 1881.
 On May 26, 1881, he and his followers were loaded onto steamers (along with Crow King, Black Moon, Low Dog and Fools Heart) and shipped downriver to the Standing Rock Indian Reservation.
-The first complete census of the Lakota at Standing Rock, taken in the fall of 1881 listed Gall with a band of 52 families, totaling 230 people.
+The first complete census of the Lakota at Standing Rock, taken in the fall of 1881, listed Gall with a band of 52 families, totaling 230 people.

-Becoming a farmer, Gall encouraged his people to assimilate to reservation life.
+Becoming a farmer, Gall encouraged his people to adapt to reservation life.
 He also converted to Christianity, took the additional name Abraham, and served as a judge on the reservation's Court of Indian Affairs.
 He became friendly with the Indian Agent, James McLaughlin.
 The 1885 reservation census listed Gall as responsible for 22 lodges and 114 people.

-Eventually Gall disagreed with Sitting Bull, who had become involved with the Ghost Dance movement, and who was killed by a tribal policeman in a bungled confrontation in 1890.

 Death

 Gall lived on the Standing Rock Agency until his death at his Oak Creek home on December 5, 1894.
 He is buried in Saint Elizabeth Episcopal Cemetery in Wakpala, South Dakota.
-In 1991, his remains were exhumed because a Utah state park museum purported to have his skull, but his remains were found intact.
+In 1991, his remains were exhumed because the Utah Field House of Natural History State Park Museum purported to have his skull, but his remains were found intact.